John-Abbott-College/4A8-Notes/12b_Milestone_3_4_UserStories.md

 As a user of the Calendar API,

-I expect the displayed data (busytime amount) to be consistent with what is stored externally (XML or database).
+I expect the displayed busy time to be consistent with the fact that availability events do not block time.

 **Assumptions**

 **Acceptance Criteria**

-* The Event amount stored in an event object should be negative (if it was a purchase) and be consistent with the CalendarItem amount.
+* The busytime amounts in a CalendarItem* object should only reflect be consistent with the CalendarItem amount.

 ### Category class variables should be readonly